 4. Wear good hiking shoes.
 It’s important.

 5. Print out a map of the area or get it from the Visitor Center.
 Make sure your phone is fully charged but don’t completely rely on it.
 Bring a compass if you have one.

 6. Bring a swiss knife.
 You never know when you might need it.

-Please check out my website for other Hiking Gears or Survival Tools.
+Please check out my Amazon Page for Outdoor Gears